The AI Wrapper Market in 2025

 What is the median monthly recurring revenue (MRR) for AI wrapper startups?

-It typically takes 4-8 weeks before MRR is not zero anymore as founders complete development, launch, and acquire first paying customers through initial distribution channels.
+It typically takes 4-8 weeks before MRR is not zero anymore as founders complete development, launch, and acquire first paying customers.

 What percentage of AI wrapper companies are currently profitable?

-Approximately 15-25% of AI wrapper companies are currently profitable, with most prioritizing growth over profitability in early stages to capture market share quickly.
+Approximately 15-25% of AI wrapper companies are currently profitable, with most prioritizing growth over profitability to capture market share quickly.

-This low profitability rate exists because companies spend heavily on customer acquisition, product development, and hiring to scale before competition intensifies in their categories.
+This low profitability rate exists because companies spend heavily on customer acquisition, product development, and hiring to scale before competition intensifies.

-Customer acquisition costs eat the margin the most, typically representing 40-60% of revenue for fast-growing wrappers investing in paid ads, content marketing, and sales teams.
-API costs are the second biggest expense at 20-35% of revenue for usage-heavy products, while hosting, support, and product development take another 20-30% combined.
+Customer acquisition costs eat the margin the most, typically representing 40-60% of revenue for fast-growing wrappers.
+API costs are the second biggest expense at 20-35% of revenue, while hosting, support, and product development take another 20-30% combined.

 The average gross margin is 50-65% for AI wrappers versus 80-90% for traditional SaaS, and net margin is negative 10-30% for growth-stage companies.
-It takes 18-36 months to break even on average, with B2B companies breaking even faster due to higher contract values and B2C companies taking longer due to high customer acquisition costs and lower ARPU.
+It takes 18-36 months to break even on average, with B2B companies breaking even faster due to higher contract values.

 The profitability paradox is that companies optimizing for profitability too early often lose market position to competitors willing to burn cash for growth.
-VCs expect negative margins during hypergrowth phases, but the path to profitability must be clear with improving unit economics over time showing the business model works at scale eventually.
+VCs expect negative margins during hypergrowth phases, but the path to profitability must be clear with improving unit economics.
+We study the margins and profitability dynamics of AI wrappers in detail in our market report about AI Wrappers.

 Sources: Bessemer, AI Journal